-Thank you for your letter of 20 November 2020 to Matt Hancock concerning the death of Jason Thompson.
-I am responding as Minister with responsibility for mental health and suicide prevention and I am grateful for the additional time in which to do so.
+Thank you for your letter of 26 November 2020 to Matt Hancock concerning the death of Lee Elliott, which was brought to the Department's attention on 28 January 2021.
+I am responding as Minister with responsibility for mental health and suicide prevention.

-Firstly, I would like to say how deeply saddened I was to read of the troubling circumstances surrounding Mr Thompson's death and I offer my heartfelt condolences to his family and loved ones at this difficult time.
+Firstly, I would like to say how deeply saddened I was to read of the troubling circumstances surrounding Mr Elliott's death and I offer my heartfelt condolences to his family and loved ones at this difficult time.

-I note your concerns and those of the toxicologist in this case that information about suicide methods is so readily available on the Internet and that the means to assist suicide with this substance can be easily sourced and bought online.
+I note your concerns that information about suicide methods is so readily available on the Internet and that the means to assist suicide with this substance can be easily sourced and bought online.

-I wish to assure you that suicide prevention is a priority for this Government and we are working across local and national government to reduce suicide rates so that fewer such tragedies occur each year.
+I wish to assure you that suicide prevention is a priority for this Government, and we are working across local and national government to reduce suicide rates so that fewer such tragedies occur each year.